Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Efficiency Theory for Differentiable Functionals on Parameter Manifolds

-Finally, we discuss a special case where the data-generating distribution $\P_{\chi, \eta}$ is parameterized by a manifold-valued parameter of interest $\chi$ and a (possibly infinite-dimensional) nuisance parameter $\eta$ in a linear space.
-In such a simplified scenario, it is often easier to derive the efficient score $\s_{\chi, \eff}$ by projecting the usual score $\s_{\chi} = \frac{1}{2} \frac{\dot{\r}_{\chi, \eta}}{\r_{\chi, \eta}}$ onto the orthocomplement to the nuisance tangent space, where $\dot{\r}_{\chi, \eta}$ denotes the differential of $\r_{\chi, \eta}$ with respect to $\chi$.
-It is a known fact that efficient influence operator and efficient score operator with respect to $\chi$ can be identified as follows:
+Here, the first supremum is taken over all finite subsets $I \subset \Lambda_\P$. \end{theorem} \begin{remark} For completeness, we discuss a special case where the data-generating distribution $\P_{\chi, \eta}$ is parameterized by a manifold-valued parameter of interest $\chi$ and a (possibly infinite-dimensional) nuisance parameter $\eta$ in a linear space.
+In such a simplified scenario, it is often easier to derive the efficient score $\s_{\chi, \eff}$, defined as the projection of the usual score $\s_{\chi} = \frac{1}{2} \frac{\dot{\r}_{\chi, \eta}}{\r_{\chi, \eta}}$ onto the orthocomplement to the nuisance tangent space (i.e. the tangent space corresponding to the score with respect to $\eta$), where $\dot{\r}_{\chi, \eta}$ denotes the differential of $\r_{\chi, \eta}$ with respect to $\chi$.
+It is a known fact that efficient influence function and efficient score function with respect to $\chi$ can be identified as follows:

-A related example can be found in Section~\ref{sec:SIM}, in which one can derive the semiparametric efficiency bound via the strategy outlined above.